Mailbox provider: ISP-based email

 Many mailbox providers are also access providers.
 Not the core product, their email services could lack some interesting features, such as IMAP, Transport Layer Security, or SMTP Authentication —in fact, an ISP can do without the latter, as it can recognize its clients by the IP addresses it assigns them.

 Free mail providers

 Launched in the 1990s, AOL Mail, Hotmail, Lycos, Mail.com and Yahoo!
 Mail were among the early providers of free email accounts, joined by Gmail in 2004.
 They attract users because they are free and can advertise their service on every message.

 According to American entrepreneur Steve Jurvetson, Hotmail grew from zero to 12 million users in 18 months.
 In 1997, Microsoft purchased Hotmail for $400 million and relaunched it as MSN Hotmail the same year.
 This was relaunched as Outlook.com in 2012.

 Premium email services

-These are the paid equivalent of free mail providers.
-That is, a better alternative to ISP-based email.
+Paid equivalent of free mail providers.
 Much less popular than free mail, they target a niche of users.